 - Significant operational savings from head and back office synergies, which can be used to fund improved services and functionality.

 - The opportunity to grow, without sacrificing the unique relationship with our customers.

 - An improved range of products, services and access channels for customers.

 - An enhanced commitment to our customers, communities, and the customer-owned banking model.

-What will the merged credit union look like?
+What does the merged credit union look like?